SVModular/CharredDesert/README.md

 * Noise - plays white or pink noise
 * CVSeq - sends selectable CV values ("voltages") in order
 * Not - switchable to invert either waveforms (-5 to 5) or CV (0 to 10)
+* Pan - sends waveforms from the input to two outputs, panning between

 For more information, see the [documentation](docs/README.md).